Academic Catalog: 2015–2016

 - The online Common Application.

-- Three letters of recommendation from teachers or school officials.
+- One letter of recommendation from a teacher or school official.

 - Original or certified copies of secondary and postsecondary credentials signed by the proper authority indicating courses taken and grades earned.